SpiffyLich/100-days-of-code/log.md

 ### Day 0: January 1st, 2018!  -- A New Year's Resolution...

 **Today's Progress**: Reviewed HTML5, CSS, And some basic design with bootstrap on FreeCodeCamp!
-(Didn't Finish the Bootstrap Section though)
+(Didn't Finish the Bootstrap Section though).
+Learned that CSS seems to be contained in <style> </style>. is this true?
+What's the relationship between CSS and HTML? it feels like they're almost one and the same.

 **Thoughts:** None of the actual coding thus far was terribly difficult- but jeez is there a whole lot ot memorize.
 As in, there's a million and one ways to edit and manipulate every little thing- maybe keeping a reference sheet/site for bootstrap would be handy?